Wondering what to do with pennies? Read on to learn how they are more powerful than you think!

 It’s not that I had forgotten the importance of pennies.
 But that season of life was too busy for worrying about what to do with pennies.

-These days, I (thankfully) get entire nights of sleep occasionally!
-I am ready to tackle keeping track of my pennies again.
+These days, I (thankfully) get the occasional full night of sleep!
+I’m ready to keep track of my pennies again.

 But that doesn’t have to be as tedious as it sounds.